hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/03_annotation-snpeff.md

 Each row corresponds to a gene, and each column coresponds to a different variant type.
 This gives you a resource for quickly interrogating genes of interest and see what types of variants they harbour, if any.

-To look at the HTML file, we will need to move it over to our local computer.
+To look at the HTML file, we will need to move it over to our laptop.
 You can do this by using `FileZilla` or the `scp` command if you are more comfortable with the command line.

 The first part of the report is a summary, which outlines what was run and what was found.